Last updated: July 2nd, 2023

-Otherwise, you can go for one of their styles of slides (like The Bubble Slide), which are becoming a trendy alternative to their flats.
+Otherwise, you can go for one of their styles of slides (like The Weekend Slide), which are becoming a trendy alternative to their flats.

 Rothy’s most popular colors are the more neutral ones that go with pretty much everything, like black, grey, navy, and white.

-However, their chili red and scooter red are popular options for those who are looking for more of a color pop.
+However, their chili red and bright red are popular options for those who are looking for more of a color pop.